Shafat21/Design-Patterns/README.md

 # Design-Patterns

-Tasks of Software Architechture and Design Patterns.
+Class Tasks of Software Architechture and Design Patterns.